Badaber uprising

 The Badaber uprising (26–27 April 1985, Badaber, Pakistan) was an armed rebellion by Soviet and Afghan prisoners of war who were being held at the Badaber fortress near Peshawar, Pakistan.
-The prisoners fought the Afghan Mujahideen of the Jamiat-e Islami party (who were supported by Pakistani and American CIA advisors) in an unsuccessful attempt to escape.
-All the prisoners were killed in the ensuing siege and the fortress was destroyed.
+The prisoners fought the Afghan Mujahideen of the Jamiat-e Islami party (who were supported by the Pakistani XI Corps and American CIA advisors) in an attempt to escape.

 Background

 The Badaber fortress, 24 km south of Peshawar, was a military training centre of the Afghan Mujahideen who opposed Soviet presence in Afghanistan.
 The Mujahideen were trained by military instructors from the United States (Operation Cyclone) and Pakistan.
 The fortress was controlled by the Tajik-dominated Jamiat-e Islami party.
 Burhanuddin Rabbani was the party leader and self-declared president of Afghanistan.
 The military commander of the fortress was Ahmad Shah Massoud.

 In 1983 and 1984, Soviet and Democratic Republic of Afghanistan (DRA) prisoners were brought to the fortress from holding cells (zindans).
 The prisoners were forced to perform hard labour, for example, quarrying and loading ordnance.
 In 1985, 12 Soviet (shuravi) and 40 Afghan prisoners were held at the Badaber fortress.